MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/images.md

 title: Images
 ---

-Images in mardown as similar to a hyperlink, except it starts with an **exclamation mark**.
+Images in markdown as similar to a hyperlink, except it starts with an **exclamation mark**.

 The following apply, as with standard links: